FeiArt-Ai/Handpainted-CG-Diffusion/README.md

 FeiArt_Handpainted CG Diffusion

 FeiArt Handpainted CG Diffusion is a custom diffusion model trained by @FeiArt_AiArt.
+With my brand new diffusion model

+This is a huge 512*512 custom diffusion model, trained with A100.
 It can be used to create Handpainted CG style images. and it can also create stylized portraits.

 And it runs within a fork of DiscoDiffusion 5.6.So you can use all DD's basic functions.